 As a self-proclaimed Switzerland addict, I love to talk about my favorite country.
 But do you know what?
-Italy is my second favorite country, so today I can tell you about my fave travel destinations.
-This is also exciting for me!
+Italy is my second favorite country, so today I can tell you about my favorite travel destinations.

 Disclaimer: This post may contain affiliate links.
 This means I might earn a small commission when you buy a product/service (at no extra cost to you) after clicking on my link.
 More about it here.